-In order to be eligible for a CBT and to get booked onto a CBT course in Barnsley, you need to be a UK citizen, be at least 16-years-old, and hold a valid UK provisional licence or a full licence.
+In order to be eligible for a CBT and to get booked onto a CBT course, you need to be a UK citizen, be at least 16-years-old, and hold a valid UK provisional licence or a full licence.
 You do not require to take the theory test before your CBT, and you don’t need any previous experience using motorbike or scooters.

 Once you complete our Compulsory Basic Training, you will obtain your CBT certificate, which will permit you to ride on the street on L-plates using your provisional licence for upto two years.
-If after the two years you want to proceed riding without upgrading to a full bike licence you will have to retake your CBT.
+If after two years you want to proceed to ride without upgrading to a full bike licence you will have to retake your CBT.

 Once you turn 17 you can then ride a machine with a top engine size of 125cc.
 The highest speed is no longer limited, however a bike or scooter with a 125cc engine will only go so fast!
 But don’t worry, most modern-day 125s can hold up with traffic on national speed limit roads.

 If you select to take your driving test in an automatic car, then you will solely be certified to drive automatic cars on the road, however that’s not the case with the CBT.